Materials Library

 |---|---|---|---|---|---|

-| Copper Pure copper (99.9% Cu) - Standard for antenna construction | 1.68e-8 | 0.999994 | 8960.00 | 16.5 | Most common conductor for antennas.
-Excellent conductivity and corrosion resistance when protected. |
+| Copper Pipe Type M (1/2") Thin-wall copper pipe, 1/2 inch nominal (15.88mm OD) | 1.68e-8 | 0.999994 | 8960.00 | 16.5 | Most popular for small loops.
+Excellent balance of conductivity and workability. |

-| Aluminum Pure aluminum (99.5% Al) - Lightweight alternative | 2.82e-8 | 1.000022 | 2700.00 | 23.1 | About 60% as conductive as copper but much lighter.
-Good for large loops.
-Forms protective oxide layer. |
+| Aluminum Tubing (1/2") 6061-T6 aluminum tube, 1/2 inch OD (12.7mm) | 2.82e-8 | 1.000022 | 2700.00 | 23.1 | Lightweight alternative.
+About 60% conductivity of copper.
+Great for large loops. |

 | Brass Brass alloy (Cu-Zn) - Good for capacitor plates | 6.40e-8 | 1 | 8500.00 | 20.0 | Less conductive than copper but easier to machine.
 Often used for tuning capacitor plates. |